Introduction: 3D Printed Watch Winder (ATtiny85+Stepper)

 You can copy my circuit layout or make your own, I tried to use as little space as possible by keeping all the components close and making a sort of +5v and GND parallel rails.
 Note that to be effective the .1 uF cap should be placed as close to the microcontroller as possible.

 I've chosen a cheap 5v usb battery charger as power supply (be sure it's regulated!), and I've cut off an extremity of a spare usb cable to solder it to the circuit.
 I've designed a hole on the back of the base to pass the cable through it.
-The whole thing draws about 200 mA when the motor is spinning, and virtually zero amps (ok, some microAmperes) when idle, since the code I've written sends the microcontroller to sleep while waiting.
+The whole thing draws about 200 mA when the motor is spinning, and virtually no current (ok, some microamps) when idle, since the code I've written sends the microcontroller to sleep while waiting.

 I haven't used a socket but I've soldered the ATtiny directly, however I do not recommend this.
 Use a socket.
 Really.